Nickky464/megaClever/readme.md

 Open the **Blynk** app on your phone, and you should be able to see the real-time data for **CO2 levels**, **temperature**, and **humidity**.

 ---
-This `readme.md` file is not complete.
+This `readme.md` file isn't complete.